SPARCED/LinResSims/README.md

 ### Visualization

+To replicate the figures from the paper that use simulation outputs, dose resopnse simulaitons for all 4 drugs, across 10 specified dose levels and 10 replicates must have been completed using a unique "sim_name" ("in_siloco_drs" by default) and placed at a convenient location (LinResSims/output by default).
+For making plots using simulation outputs from a given drug dose and replicate, we have provided a python class "drs_dict" defined within "bin/modules/drsPlotting.py".
+Example of its usage to generate several types of plots have been provided as jupyter notebooks under LinResSims/jupyter_notebooks.

+* figure_1c.ipynb: cross generational protein level trajectories and single cell lineage tree
+* figure_2abc.ipynb: cell population dendrogram with control and dosage populations.

+Some population level visualizaitons rely on cell population dynamics and require further analysis after simulation.
+For example, cell population dynamics require alive cell counts over time to have been completed.

 To generate cell population dynamics (number of alive cells over time) from dose response simulation outputs, run analysis_popdyn.py.
 For this, results from all drug dose response simulations need to be placed in the "output" folder in the main directory.
 Alternatively, outputs may be placed at a secondary locations and the path must be updated in line 68 of analysis_popdyn.py script.
 Outputs for the cell population dynamics will be saved in the "in_silico_drs_summary" folder under the output directory.

+Furthermore, visualizing dose response for mutiple drugs, doses, and replicates in terms of GR-score, requires the calculation of GR score after the cell population dynamics have been computed.
+Further instructions have been provided in the following section.

 ### Calculating GR Scores